Boeing/config-file-validator/index.md

 go install github.com/Boeing/config-file-validator/cmd/validator
 ```

-### Binaries
+### Executables
-Binary downloads are available for Linux, Windows, and MacOS.
+The config-file-validator is built as a statically linked binary which can be downloaded and executed on your target system.
+Binaries are available for Linux, Windows, and MacOS.
 Navigate to the [releases](https://github.com/Boeing/config-file-validator/releases) page to download the latest version.
-Once the binary has been downloaded it needs to be installed by moving the downloaded file to a location on your OS PATH.
+Once the binary has been downloaded it needs to be installed by moving the downloaded file to a location on your operating system's PATH.

 ## Using
 ```
-Usage of /validator:
+Usage: validator [OPTIONS] [search_path]

+positional arguments:
+    search_path: The search path on the filesystem for configuration files.
+Defaults to the current working directory if no search_path provided

+optional flags:
   -exclude-dirs string
-    	Subdirectories to exclude when searching for configuration files -search-path string
+    	Subdirectories to exclude when searching for configuration files -exclude-file-types string
-    	The search path for configuration files
-  -reporter string
+    	A comma separated list of file types to ignore -reporter string
-		Format of printed report.
-Currently supports standard (default) and json.
+    	Format of the printed report.
+Options are standard and json (default "standard")
 ```

 ### Examples
 #### Standard Run
+If the search path is omitted it will search the current directory
 ```
-validator -search-path /path/to/search
+validator /path/to/search
 ```

 ![Standard Run](./img/standard_run.png)